guilhermeSolski/guilhermeSolski/README.md

 <br>
 <details>
     <summary> Add information </summary>
+    > Add Divison fild:
-    . ** Add Divison fild **:  This field is an enum that defines where the information is coming from (Fuels or Lubes).
+    >> This field is an enum that defines where the information is coming from (Fuels or Lubes).

 </details>